data-preservation-programs/singularity/docs/cli-reference/datasource/add/box.md

    singularity datasource add box [command options] <dataset_name> <source_path>

 DESCRIPTION:
+   --box-client-id
+      OAuth Client Id.

+      Leave blank normally.

+   --box-access-token
+      Box App Primary Access Token

+      Leave blank normally.

+   --box-root-folder-id
+      Fill in for rclone to use a non root folder as its starting point.

+   --box-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --box-token
+      OAuth Access Token as a JSON blob.

    --box-token-url
       Token server url.

+      Leave blank to use the provider defaults.

+   --box-list-chunk
+      Size of listing chunk 1-1000.

+   --box-owned-by
+      Only show items owned by the login (email address) passed in.

+   --box-client-secret
+      OAuth Client Secret.

+      Leave blank normally.

+   --box-auth-url
+      Auth server URL.

       Leave blank to use the provider defaults.